 - 3. It is designed for use on Natural Gas (G20). - 4.
 The boiler is suitable for use only on fully pumped sealed heating systems.
 Priority is given to domestic hot water. - 5.
-The boiler is supplied with a filling loop and integral timer. - 6.
-The boiler data badge gives details of the model, serial number and Gas Council number and is situated on the inner door panel.
-It is visible when the case front panel is removed (Fig. 1). - 7.
-The boiler model name and serial number are also shown on the information label on the rear or the lower door panel.
-This is for user reference. - 8.
-The boiler is intended to be installed in residential / commercial / light industrial E.M.C. environments on a governed meter supply only. - 9.
+The boiler data badge gives details of the model, serial number and Gas Council number and is situated on the inner door panel or the control box.
+It is visible when the case front panel is removed (Fig. 1). - 6.
+The boiler model name and serial number are also shown on the information label on the back of the facia door.
+This is for user reference. - 7.
+The boiler is intended to be installed in residential / commercial / light industrial E.M.C. environments on a governed meter supply only. - 8.
 The boiler must be installed with one of the purpose designed flues such as the standard horizontal flue kit, part no. 5118489. - 9.
 All systems must be thoroughly flushed and treated with inhibitor (see section 6.2).